scubiedoo/manifests/README.md

 1. Start livesuit, and select the image you want to flash

-2. Power off Cubieboard2, press the FEX key, which is near to the Mini-USB port, and hold it on while plugging in Mini USB cable
+2. Power off Cubieboard2, press the FEL key, which is near to the Mini-USB port, and hold it on while plugging in Mini USB cable

-3. Livesuit will run into FEX mode, and start to flash the image to nandflash
+3. Livesuit will run into FEL mode, and start to flash the image to nandflash

 # 2. Notes